egraham96/Where-To-Stream/README.md

 # Where to Stream

 ## Description:
 Where to Stream is an application that allows users to input any movie or tv show and access links where the movie or show can be streamed online.
-Additionally, Where to Stream users can add and remove movies and shows to their very own Watchlist.
+Where to Stream users can also add or remove movies & shows to their very own Watchlist.
+Finally, users can also add a personal review of any movie or show on their Watchlist.

 ## Installation Instructions:
 Download the repository from Github.
 Install the dependencies (using npm -i or node install).
 Then, follow the steps below to configure your db connection: